List of Hollyoaks characters introduced in 2008: Caroline Cooper

-Caroline Cooper first appeared in July 2008 as Russ Owen's girlfriend.
+Caroline Cooper first appeared on 7 July 2008 as Russ Owen's (Stuart Manning) girlfriend.
 Caroline told Russ that she worked for MI6 and had to be careful in public.
-Russ spotted Caroline in a postperson's outfit and realised that she lied.
+Russ spotted Caroline in a postwoman outfit and realised that she lied.
 She told Russ that she did not want him to know in case he thought that she was boring.
 She apologised and they continued their relationship.
-On 26 September, Russ and Caroline decided to travel the world.
-Russ then stayed to be with Max.
+On 26 September 2008, Russ and Caroline decided to travel the world.
+Russ then stayed to be with his son, Max McQueen (Brayden Haynes-Mawdsley).
 Caroline left on her own.
 She sent Russ a postcard later in the year.

 Eamon Fisher

-Eamon Fisher was the father of Kris and Malachy Fisher.
+Eamon Fisher was the father of Kris (Gerard McCarthy) and Malachy Fisher (Glen Wallace).
 On arrival, his refusal to accept Kris' sexuality lead to an argument.
-Despite attempts by Elliot Bevan to get the pair to reconcile, Eamon decided to leave, unable to come to terms with his son's sexuality.
+Despite attempts by Elliot Bevan (Garnon Davies) to get the pair to reconcile, Eamon decided to leave, unable to come to terms with his son's sexuality.
 However, before he left, he collapsed in the car park of The Dog and died of alcohol poisoning.
-Upon finding the body, Darren Osborne disposed of Eamon's wallet, and passed the body off as Jack Osborne in order to claim life insurance and solve his family's financial issues.
+Upon finding the body, Darren Osborne (Ashley Taylor Dawson) disposed of Eamon's wallet, and passed the body off as his father Jack Osborne (Jimmy McKenna), in order to claim life insurance and solve his family's financial issues.
 After hearing of Jack's "death", and unaware of his father's demise, Kris contacted Eamon in hopes of reconciling.
 When Jack's faked death came out in October, Eamon's body was sent home where he was cremated in Hollyoaks Later.
-That night Kris and Malachy took his urn to the pub and forgot to take it back.
-The following day, just after Kris came out as a bisexual cross-dresser, the brothers got into a punch up with a few of others which only ended when Erin walked in to see Malachy smash Eamon's urn over one man's head, scattering them everywhere.
+That night, Kris and Malachy took his urn to the pub and forgot to take it back.
+The following day, just after Kris came out as a bisexual cross-dresser, the brothers got into a fight with a few of others which only ended when Erin walked in to see Malachy smash Eamon's urn over one man's head, scattering them everywhere.

 Jean Snow

-Jean Snow is the adoptive mother of Niall Rafferty seen in September 2008.
-She appeared when Kieron Hobbs was asked by Myra McQueen if he could help locate the son she gave up at birth.
-Jean showed Kieron a photograph of Niall with his "girlfriend", Steph Cunningham.
-Jean later arrived in Hollyoaks, when Niall discovered Kieron knew his secret.
+Jean Snow is the adoptive mother of Niall Rafferty (Barry Sloane) who first appeared on 4 September 2008.
+She appeared when Kieron Hobbs (Jake Hendriks) was asked by Myra McQueen (Nicole Barber-Lane) if he could help locate the son she gave up at birth.
+Jean showed Kieron a photograph of Niall with his "girlfriend", Steph Cunningham (Carley Stenson).
+Jean later arrived in Hollyoaks village, when Niall discovered Kieron knew his secret.